microsoft/live-share/CONTRIBUTING.md

         - Be sure to specify whether you are using .NET Core or Full .NET for .NET related scenarios
     - **Repro steps:** Prefix the repro steps with [Host] or [Guest] to make it easy to repro the bug

-3. **Attach logs:** Update the file extension for the exported logs from step 1 from ".zip" to ".zip.txt" and drag-and-drop them into the issue to attach.
+3. **Attach logs:** Drag-and-drop the zipped logs from step 1 into the issue text and wait for it to upload.

+4. **Click "Submit new issue"**

 Check out the tips in "[Writing Good Problem Reports and Feature Requests](#tip-writing-good-problem-reports-and-feature-requests)" for additional suggestions.